El Camino Health hospitals and clinics are open throughout Santa Clara County.

 A: Our specially trained, compassionate nurses work closely with the doctor or certified nurse-midwife to honor a birth plan.
 All members of the care team will wear personal protective equipment (PPE) during delivery.
 Pain medications and epidurals are available, but nitrous oxide is currently not.

 Walking the hallway during labor is allowed.
-However, walking is limited to one patient and their support person at a time and both will need to wear a mask while in the hallway.
+However, walking is limited to one patient and their support person or doula at a time and both will need to wear a mask while in the hallway.

 Q: Are lactation services available?